rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/research-publications/papers/locations-in-the-neocortex-a-theory-of-sensorimotor-object-recognition-using-cortical-grid-cells.md

 ### Q. What was the purpose of this study?

 This work explores methods for deriving object-specific location signals from sensory and motor inputs.
 Our [October 2017 paper](/neuroscience-research/research-publications/papers/a-theory-of-how-columns-in-the-neocortex-enable-learning-the-structure-of-the-world/) proposed that this type of representation was necessary for recognizing objects and we can now show how to generate them through integration of sensory and motor inputs over time.
-The simulations show that many complex objects can be learned and distinguished in a single cortical columns.
+The simulations show that many complex objects can be learned and distinguished in a single cortical column.

 ### Q. What are the key takeaways?